Another Covid-19 patient dies in Nowshera

 tap to bring up your browser menu and select 'Add to homescreen' to pin the The News web appGot it!

-They said that active cases of coronavirus were 239 in which several patients were under treatment at the Qazi Medical Complex, while the rest were quarantined at own homes.
+They said that active cases of coronavirus were 251 in which several patients were under treatment at the Qazi Medical Complex, while the rest were quarantined at their own homes.

-The officials added that more suspected patients had tested positive due to the non-observance of SOPs and flouting of the government guidelines to stem the virus.

-They appealed the people to follow the SOPs while attending the wedding and other gatherings or visiting bazaars.